jtribe/Skroll/Readme.md

-# A story about using storyboard
+# A story about using storyboard for scrollviews

 ## Task: Create a scroll view with a content view.
 Content view contains a list of views (like a table view / vert stack)